 Indian Classical Music

-Namaste!
-My name is Sādhana, and you seem to have stumbled upon my website on Indian classical music.
+Namaste and welcome to my website on Indian classical music.

 Indian classical music is a very rich and beautiful tradition of music that goes back over 3,500 years.
 Over the millennia, it has evolved into two distinct schools - the Hindustani school, which is prevalent in North India, and the Carnatic school, which is prevalent in South India.
 The two are quite similar on a fundamental level, but have evolved to develop distinct styles over the centuries.